CIS Community Outreach

 The pre-K class at our North Scott location voted to help improve playgrounds for children.
 With the money raised, we donated outdoor play equipment to Doorways for Women and Families, a non-profit organization in Arlington, Va that helps women and families who are victims of domestic violence.

 Through a partnership with the VA-based non-profit, Arlington Academy of Hope, CIS has also adopted a “sister school” located in Uganda, Africa which serves children with learning disabilities.
 In addition, our staff and parents help sponsor the primary education of children based in Uganda as well as help donate medical supplies to the AAH health clinics.

-In 2008, our CIS founder Beatrice Tierney, helped build a health clinic in Bupato, providing much-needed health care to the area.
+The CIS founder, Beatrice Tierney, helped build two health clinics in Uganda.
+One in Buwulakani (2006) and the other in Bupato (2008), both providing much-needed health care to those regions.
 The Harvard Magazine did a feature article on The Beatrice Tierney Health Center.